What Are the Different Types of Cooling Towers?

 An image of the tops of the cooling towers.

-Types of Cooling Towers
+Different Types of Cooling Towers

 n image of cooling towers.

-1. Crossflow
+1. Crossflow Cooling Towers

 EVAPCO’s AXS cooling towers are good examples of induced draft crossflow towers.

-2. Counterflow
+2. Counterflow Cooling Towers

 Counterflow towers are more modest in size than crossflow towers, which means they can sometimes provide greater efficiency.
-And because of their spray distribution, they offer more resistance to freezing than crossflow towers.
+And because of their spray function, they offer more resistance to freezing than crossflow towers.
 The extensive surface area of the large volume of spray they produce also makes heat transfer more efficient.

 BAC’s Series V cooling towers are good examples of counterflow towers.

-3. Natural Draft
+3. Natural Draft Cooling Towers

-ENEXIO manufactures good examples of natural draft cooling towers.
+ENEXIO manufactures good examples of natural draft cooling towers

-4. Induced Draft
+4. Induced Draft Cooling Towers

 EVAPCO’s AT cooling towers and SUN cooling towers are good examples of induced draft counterflow towers, as are BAC’s PT2 cooling towers.

-5. Forced Draft
+5. Forced Draft Cooling Towers

 EVAPCO’s LSTE cooling towers and LPT cooling towers are good examples of forced draft counterflow towers.